Swab tests for current infection

 - A test not showing infection (negative result) means you are much less likely to have COVID-19 at the time.
 However it is important to know that sometimes people with coronavirus can be missed by swab tests.
 The test could be done too early or too late to give a positive result.
 The technique of taking the swab might not be good enough to get sufficient virus on it to show up on the test.
 Lateral flow tests are less sensitive than NAAT and therefore need larger amounts of virus to be positive.

-But they are much more important for individual people, especially health and social care workers.
-Most areas of the country are offering tests for these workers if they, or a member of their family has symptoms which could suggest COVID-19.
-But they may not be reliable enough to rule out COVID-19 infection.
-This means a health or social care worker could be falsely reassured by a negative test and return to work where they could pass on infection.
+However a false negative on either may mean a social care worker could be falsely reassured and return to work where they could pass on infection.
 Likewise, if a false negative result is obtained from a patient entering a healthcare setting, they may not be segregated from other patients appropriately and this risks transmission of the virus.

 This is why it is very important to thoughtfully consider whether we should trust a negative test result when an ill person's symptoms suggest COVID-19 infection.

 If you have strongly suggestive symptoms of COVID-19, it is safest to follow stay at home guidelines even if your swab test is negative.